ZIMO-Elektronik/ZUSI/README.md

 After each frame sent by the host, the connected decoders have an answer window.

 ### CV Read
 Reads CV values from a decoder.
-Up to 256 continuous CVs can be read in one call.
+The ZUSI specification permits up to 256 CVs to be read in one command, however this library only admits one CV at a time.

 |Length|Name         |Value / Limits|Desctiption|
 |:----:|:------------|:------------:|:----------|